In Remembrance: Debra Mitchell, FASLA

 To continue her commitment to advancing the landscape architecture profession through education, research and a sustainable ethos, Deb left a bequest to LAF through the JJR|Roy Fund, which supports LAF’s research initiatives.

-More about Deb’s life and legacy can be found at SmithGroupJJR tribute.
+More about Deb’s life and legacy can be found in this SmithGroupJJR tribute.